cyberalien/line-md/README.md

 This icon set is different:

--   Icons are animated using CSS animations for stroke.
+-   Icons are animated using SVG animations.
+No CSS or JavaScript.
 -   It follows guidelines that are used for 'Round' and 'TwoTone' icons in the official Material Design Icons set.
 -   Sometimes 1px thin lines are used where it makes sense.